fbpx

 Contact: If you have a federal student loan judgment entered against you and would like assistance, call NYLAG’s Student Borrower Advocacy Project at 212-946-0346 or email us at contactsbap@nylag.org.

-USED has not made public how it decides which borrowers to refer to DOJ for collection via litigation.
-Accordingly, on May 19, 2022, NYLAG submitted a Freedom of Information Act Request to obtain records relating to this issue.
-NYLAG’s Request also sought records relating to USED’s general processes for responding to FOIA requests.
-Because USED did not adequately respond by the deadline, NYLAG sued.
+USED had not made public how it decides which borrowers to refer to DOJ for litigation.
+On May 19, 2022, NYLAG submitted a Freedom of Information Act Request to obtain records relating to this issue.
+When USED failed to respond by the deadline, NYLAG sued.